 Aside from strengthening the quads, you need to stretch them out regularly—especially after you run—as this will help keep the muscle flexible on your runs.

 Studies have shown that running with tight quads can lead to muscle strains, tears, or runner’s knee and place runners at a higher risk of injury.

 Runners do need to be careful that they don’t develop a strength imbalance where the quads overpower the glutes and hamstrings.
 Most runners are quad-dominant—new runners can become quad-dominant— and this can lead to running injuries.

 You need strong quads to help flex the foot forward and straighten the knee.
-The hamstrings not only bend the knee, but also pull the leg backwards.
-This creates two oppositional forces, but with a muscle imbalance between the quads and hamstrings, this can put your knees at risk.
+The hamstrings not only bend the knee but also pull the leg backward.
+This creates two oppositional forces, but a muscle imbalance between the quads and hamstrings can put your knees at risk.

 The other downside to having a muscle imbalance when you’re a quad-dominant runner is that the quads take over in place of the hamstrings and glutes.
 This can lead to early muscle fatigue in races.

 Where is your quad?

 Our bodies have over 650 skeletal muscles and three of the largest and strongest muscles are in the legs; the gluteus maximus, quadriceps, and the sartorius muscle.
 The quadriceps are found in the front of the thigh.

 They’re made up of four muscles—vastus lateralis, vastus medialis, vastus intermedius and rectus femoris—and they connect at the top of pelvis—ilium—then extend together around the kneecap and stop at the shinbone—tibia.

 Our quads—all four muscles— allow us to kick a ball, cycle, jump, climb stairs, walk, squat with ease, get up from sitting and support you while standing.